Geonovum/ogc-api-features-guideline/OAPIF_explained.md

 OAPIF is one of the service types in a larger family of [OGC APIs](https://www.ogc.org/publications/).
 Other types are OGC-API Tiles(https://www.ogc.org/publications/standard/ogcapi-tiles/) or OGC-API Maps(https://www.ogc.org/publications/standard/ogcapi-maps/).
-The OGC-APIs are a new generation of API's base on a REST protocol, where the older generation (WFS en WMS) are based on SOAP.
+The OGC-APIs are a new generation of API's based on a REST protocol, where the older generation (WFS en WMS) are based on SOAP.

 &nbsp;![OGC-APIs](media/OGC-APIs.jpg "A new generation of geoservices: OGC-APIs").